|Sat Fat 4g|

 Tuck into this fantastic cod recipe accompanied with the delectable flavours of chorizo and paprika.
 This combination of amazing tastes delightfully influence the potatoes and fish too.
 Simple, easy and impressive!

-Bring a saucepan of water to the boil, add the cubed potatoes and cook until tender, drain.
+Bring a saucepan of water to the boil, add the potatoes and cook until tender, drain.

-Place a large frying pan over a medium-high heat, season the cod loins with salt and milled pepper and rub the olive oil all over.
-Pan fry on the skin side for 5 minutes, transfer to an oven tray and cook in the oven for about 10 minutes, depending on the thickness of your cod.
+Place a large frying pan over a medium-high heat, season the cod loins and rub the olive oil all over.
+Pan fry, skin side down for 5 minutes, transfer to an oven tray and cook in the oven for about 10 minutes, depending on the thickness of your cod.

-Meanwhile in the same pan add the chorizo and a little more olive oil if required.
+Meanwhile, in the same pan add the chorizo and a little more oil if required.

-Cook the chorizo over a medium heat until the oils come out, next add the potatoes and sprinkle the paprika over, continue frying until the potatoes start to crisp on the edges while stirring every so often.
+Cook the chorizo over a medium heat for a few minutes, next add the potatoes and sprinkle the paprika over, continue frying until the potatoes start to crisp on the edges while stirring every so often.

-This dish works wonderfully well with haddock, seabass and all other white fish.
+This dish works wonderfully well with haddock, sea bass and other white fish.

 There's an accompanying video to this recipe which you can view below and many other potato recipe videos on our video hub.